• Home

 Why?!

-You want to kill debt?
-Do you want a stress free life?
-Write it down.
-Writing down your why is important and a higher chance that you will stick to your budget because you have a clear reason why you are doing this.
+Do you want to kill debt?
+Do you want a stress-free life?
+Please write it down.
+Writing down your why is important, and a higher chance that you will stick to your budget because you have a clear reason you are doing this.

 Getting Started to Budget

-Now it is time to enjoy a money date and get started with your new adventure, your money adventure.
+Now it is time to enjoy a money date and start your new adventure, your money adventure.

 You are going to look at your finances.
 You are going to write down all your income, expenses, and debt.

-Let me prepare you and say that this is going to be a hard part for many people because of the reality of how your finances are going to be there on your face.
+Let me prepare you and say that this will be a hard part for many people because of the reality of how your finances will be there on your face.

 This is going to be hard to take for many of you!